 When emotionally mature adults ‘lose their cool’ and express anger inappropriately, soon after, with their “observing ego,” they realise that their outburst was inappropriate.
 That is, they can see in hindsight that their behavior was out of line with their value system.
 They can see if their outburst has been, as therapists say, ego dystonic [against their value system].

-Children who have not yet internalised mature guidelines of respectful behaviour toward others, or who have not developed ability to observe their behaviours to judge what’s in line and what’s out of line, see their anger as normal.
+Emotionally immature adults are like children who have not yet internalised mature guidelines of respectful behaviour toward others, or who have not developed ability to observe their behaviours to judge what’s in line and what’s out of line, see their anger as normal.
 They regard their emotional outbursts as “ego syntonic,” justifying them by blaming the other person: “I only did it because you…”

 If you, or someone you know, functions more like a child than like a grownup, what are your options?